mil-u/mil-u/README.md

 <<  if you are a proshipper with ‘minors dni’ then pls get off safe server!
 18+ servers exist on pt for this exact reason! >>

-& dont interact with me at all if you call yourself a proshipper
+& dont int with me at all if you are one

 other than that my dni list is: